-- 1. Junior Fair Board advisors will select judges prior to the week of the fair. - Nine animals of each specie will be selected by the Junior Fair Board superintendent of the respective department.
+- Junior Fair Board advisors will select judges prior to the week of the fair. - Nine animals of each specie will be selected by the Junior Fair Board superintendent of the respective department.
 The animals may not be one of the contestant's animals.
-Superintendents will provide appropriate equipment (halter, show sticks, etc.) - 3.
-Contestants should adhere to the Junior Fair Livestock exhibitor dress code. - 4.
+Superintendents will provide appropriate equipment (halter, show sticks, etc.) - Contestants should adhere to the Junior Fair Livestock exhibitor dress code. - 4.
 The contestants will be placed 1, 2, 3, 4, 5, 6, 7, 8, & 9 in each department.
 Each contestant will receive an "X" in the score area for the specie they represent.
 The contestant with the lowest total will be the contest winner. - 5.
 In the event of a tie, the contestant with the most top placings will be named the winner. - 6.
-Contestants may represent the same specie to the Showman of Showmen contest in consecutive years, however, once a contestant wins the Showman of Showmen contest, representing any specie, they may no longer be a Showman of Showmen participant. - 7.
+Contestants may represent the same specie to the Showman of Showmen contest in consecutive years.
+Once a contestant wins the Showman of Showmen contest representing their specific specie; they may represent under another specie. - 7.
 In the event a participant wins Senior Showmanship in multiple species, the participant must declare, to the Junior Fair Board superintendent, which specie they will represent by 12:00 p.m. (noon) on Thursday of fair week.
 The opportunity to compete will then be offered to the 2nd place Senior Showman of the specie not yet represented.
 In the event the 2nd place winner declines the process will continue throughout the placings until a representative is declared.

-4-H HORSE SHOW INFORMATION
+4-H Horse Show Information

-Club Advisors - Vicki Edgington, Kathy Speck, Trisha Tackett, Rhonda Cole, Samantha Lambert, Erica Schieber, Drew Krassow Horse Council Members - Trisha Tackett, Vicki Edgington, Erica Schieber, Cory Zender,

-Kathy Speck, Samantha Lambert, Lauren Leonhart, Heather Dyer, Tessa Martin, Drew Krassow

-Sr. Fair Board Represenative - Bryan Cole/Thomas Laughbaum
+Horse Volunteer Members - Trisha Tackett, Vicki Edgington, Cory Zender, Kathy Speck, Heather Dyer, Tessa Martin, Drew Krassow, Mandy Estridge Sr. Fair Board Representative - Bryan Cole/Thomas

-Horse Skill-A-Thon - June 26th, Starting at 2 PM
+Laughbaum

-CRAWFORD COUNTY JUNIOR FAIR 4-H POINT AWARD SHOWS \PLEASE NOTE- ALL CLASSES AND DAYS ARE SUBJECT TO CHANGE\ Refer to the Uniform Rules for 4-H Horse shows, Crawford County
+CRAWFORD COUNTY JUNIOR FAIR 4-H POINT AWARD SHOWS PLEASE NOTE- ALL CLASSES AND DAYS ARE SUBJECT TO CHANGE

-4-H Horse Project Rules, and Crawford County 4-H Handbook in regards to rules and regulations governing the projects.
+Refer to the Uniform Rules for 4-H Horse shows, Crawford County 4-H Horse Project Rules, and Crawford County 4-H Handbook in regards to rules and regulations governing the projects.

-\\\\\Note age groups may be subject to change\\\\\
+Note age groups may be subject to change

-\\\\\Break lengths and times subject to change \\\\\
+Break lengths and times subject to change